Chokladglasyr/Chokladglasyr/README.md

 # 👋 Welcome!

 ## About me
-I am currently a student at [ChasAcademy](https://chasacademy.se/program/fullstackutvecklare-opensource), in the midst of my journey to becoming a full-stack developer, and I’m absolutely hyped to master coding and bring ideas to life!
+I am currently a student at [ChasAcademy](https://chasacademy.se/program/fullstackutvecklare-opensource), in the midst of my journey to becoming a fullstack developer, and I’m absolutely hyped to master coding and bring ideas to life!
 I have over a decade of experience in retail, where I developed an understanding of human behavior and gained extensive expertise in usability and customer interaction.

 I'm a very curious being and always wants to understand the how and the why.
 Always looking for a way to optimize, with that said, I also love to solve problems, so I figured this was a natural step for me!